 ERC20 tokens are tokens based on the Ethereum blockchain.
 Ethereum is a platform for developing blockchain-based apps and is used by a wide range of different projects.
 It has its own cryptocurrency called Ether, which is used to pay for fees on the network.
 Many DeFi (decentralized finance) apps are based on the Ethereum blockchain.
 Synthetix, today’s topic, is one such DeFi app.

 It’s part of an ongoing financial movement that blew up in 2020.
 DeFi takes one of the most common uses of blockchain—decentralized currency—and expands it to other financial instruments.
 These uses include borrowing and lending, insurance, and in the case of Synthetix, synthetic asset and derivatives trading.
-By decentralizing these services, DeFi apps replace traditional intermediaries such as banks and insurers, instead relying on the blockchain to uphold agreements.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+By decentralizing these services, DeFi apps replace traditional intermediaries such as banks and insurers, instead relying on the blockchain to uphold agreements.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 What is Synthetix?